Publishing guidelines

 • NAIF project partners: shared alignment, progress transparency, coordination signals (public-facing).

-• ETH Board and governance stakeholders: strategic value, interoperability outcomes, sustainability pathway.
+• ETH Board and other governance stakeholders: strategic value, interoperability outcomes, sustainability pathway.

 Secondary audiences

-• Research staff, libraries, repository owners, open science infrastructure community, interested public.
+• Researchers, libraries, repository teams, the open science community, and the interested public.

 • Why it matters: interoperability, metadata quality, responsible indicators, findability of Swiss research.